astronomy-commons/hipscat-import/docs/catalogs/public/zubercal.rst

   - it is non-unique, and that makes it tricky when splitting the file up

-- The files are written out by band, and the band is included in the file name (but not as a field in the resulting data product). this uses a regular expression to parse out the band and insert it as a column in the dataframe.
+- The files are written out by band, and the band is included in the file name (but not as a field in the resulting data product).
+We use a regular expression to parse out the band and insert it as a column in the dataframe.
-- the parquet files are all a fine size for input files, so we don't mess with another chunk size.
+- The parquet files are all a fine size for input files, so we don't mess with another chunk size.
-- there are over 500 thousand data files, so we pass each **directory** to the map job workers, and loop over all files in the directory ourselves.
+- There are over 500 thousand data files, so we pass each **directory** to the map job workers, and loop over all files in the directory ourselves.
-- you may want to remove the input file, ``F0065/ztf_0065_1990_g.parquet``, as this file seems to have corrupted snappy compression. all other files are readable as downloaded from caltech.
+- You may want to remove the input file, ``F0065/ztf_0065_1990_g.parquet``, as this file seems to have corrupted snappy compression.
+All other files are readable as downloaded from caltech.

 .. code-block:: python